Terlingua, a Big Bend ghost town refuses to die.

 Robert Duvall was a fan

-Terlingua felt so much like the setting for Lonesome Dove that the whole story almost seemed contrived but it was all true.
-Check it out on Memo’s website.
+Terlingua felt so much like the setting for Lonesome Dove that the whole story almost seemed contrived… but it was all true.

 One more night in our snug little tin trailer.
-Tomorrow we’d be moving on in search of more West Texas weirdness.
+Tomorrow we’d be moving on down the haunting River Road and the forbidding Big Hill.